tkkinlaw/ArcGIS-API-for-Python/ARPY Class Resources/readme.md

 from arcgis.gis import GIS
 gis = GIS('Pro')
 ```
 Exploring three managers, and the two ways to interact with them.
+Using a resource manager via the property uses the helper class under the hood.
+Almost all examples access these managers as a property.

 #### Group Manager
 ```python